mr-manuel/venus-os_dbus-mqtt-battery/README.md

         "TotalAhDrawn": 1057.3                --> Ampere hours - drawn ampere hours for complete battery lifetime },
     "System": {
-        "MinVoltageCellId": "C3",             --> String - ID of the cell with the lowest voltage - if empty, than gets calculated when elements in "Voltages" are present
+        "MinVoltageCellId": "C3",             --> String - ID of the cell with the lowest voltage - if missing in the JSON, than gets calculated when elements in "Voltages" are present
-        "MinCellVoltage": 3.392,              --> Volt - Of the cell with the lowest voltage - if empty, than gets calculated when elements in "Voltages" are present
+        "MinCellVoltage": 3.392,              --> Volt - Of the cell with the lowest voltage - if missing in the JSON, than gets calculated when elements in "Voltages" are present
-        "MaxVoltageCellId": "C15",            --> String - ID of the cell with the highest voltage - if empty, than gets calculated when elements in "Voltages" are present
+        "MaxVoltageCellId": "C15",            --> String - ID of the cell with the highest voltage - if missing in the JSON, than gets calculated when elements in "Voltages" are present
-        "MaxCellVoltage": 3.417,              --> Volt - Of the cell with the highest voltage - if empty, than gets calculated when elements in "Voltages" are present
+        "MaxCellVoltage": 3.417,              --> Volt - Of the cell with the highest voltage - if missing in the JSON, than gets calculated when elements in "Voltages" are present

         "MinTemperatureCellId": "C2",         --> String - ID of the cell with the lowest temperature "MinCellTemperature": 22.5,           --> Celsius - Of the cell with the lowest temperature